UCLA-ECE209AS-2018W/Aadithya-Nrithya/README.md

 ### **Samsung S7 Edge**

-The attack requires (carrier frequency - baseband frequency) to be greater than 20khz.
+The attack requires carrier frequency - baseband frequency to be greater than 20khz.
 The minimum sampling rate should be twice this value.
 Most smart phones only support a maximum sampling rate of upto 48khz, restricting the transmitted signal to a frequency of 24khz
-This does not give us a wide range to work with.
-Fortunately, the samsung S7 Edge supports a sampling rate of 192khz and lends itself well to the attack
+This does not give us a wide range of frequencies to work with.
+Fortunately, the Samsung Galaxy S7 Edge supports a sampling rate of 192khz and lends itself well to construct the attack.

 ### **Audio Amplifier**